csiro/miriad/README.md

 # Miriad

 Miriad is a radio astronomy data reduction package designed for calibration, imaging, and analysis of interferometric observations.
+This version is especially tailored for CSIRO's ATCA.

 ## Features